New York Special Needs Attorney

 Lawyers Helping Plan for Those with Special Needs in the State of New York

-Taking care of a loved one with special needs can overwhelm anyone, and its difficult to focus on anything other than the here and now.
+Taking care of a loved one with special needs can overwhelm anyone, and it’s difficult to focus on anything other than the “here and now.”
 Careful planning, however, is necessary to protect their futures, especially when the time comes when you are gone or no longer able to take care of them.
 From financial considerations to managing their educations to their day-to-day living, you have to plan ahead to make sure they continue to receive the care and services that you want them to have.

 For more than 25 years, the attorneys at Goldfarb Abrandt & Salzman LLP have helped families plan for those with special needs.
 Call us at (212) 387-8400 or send us an email via our online contact form to talk about how we can help.